Incorporating Sustainability into Data Architectures and Software

 It takes energy to run data storage, whether on-premise or in the cloud.
 Reduce the amount of data you have, and you reduce the amount of storage required ─ as well as the energy to power that storage.
 Deduplication and other types of software can help identify unnecessary data.

-Implementing data classification and retention policies can also help by defining what data to store, where, and for how long.
+With sustainable data architecture, implementing data classification and retention policies can also help by defining what data to store, where, and for how long.
 The idea is to minimize data movement, the overprovisioning of storage, and not retain data any longer than necessary.

 2. Modern Application Design